jonoterc/pvr-playground/README.md

 Upon first boot, vagrant will provision this base box via puppet, providing the following enhancements:

-* Puppet extensions, including
+* Puppet extensions, including:
   * libshadow-based password configuration
   * augeaus-based configuration management
   * librarian-puppet-based module installation
+* basic web-app support software, including:
   * Apache
   * Mysql
   * Sqlite
   * Imagemagick
+* network connection support, including:
   * Smbd (windows-based) networking
   * Afpd (apple-based) networking
 * Ruby Version Manager, including:
   * "playground"-aliased configurations for Ruby 2.x and a fresh gemset
   * Passenger installed and configured to work with Apache ("ready for Rails")
 * virtual host "playground.vm"
-  *  domain is auto-configured on your Host system (to localhost)
+  *  domain is auto-configured on your Host system (via the hostmanager plugin)
-* user "dev" with password "playground"
+* login user "dev" with password "playground"
   * override these passwords via the "puppet/hiera/common.yaml" configuration
 * pre-created personal and MySQL databases, "dev", "playground_development" and "playground_test"

-Also, vagrant is configured with 2 synced directories between the Guest and Host systems:
+* 2 synced directories between the Guest and Host systems:
   * the first is this project's "vagrant" directory, which maps to "/vagrant/" on the Guest system
   * the second is this projects' "working" directory, which maps to "/var/sites/playground" on the Guest system

 ## Logging in and Setting Up